Save Money with Low Price Auto Insurance

 For example, Texas’s minimum liability requirement is 30/60/25.
 This means that the policy will pay for $30,000 worth of medical expenses per person and a total of $60,000 per accident.

-The policy will also cover up to $25,000 to repair or replace the other person’s car.
+The policy will also cover up to $25,000 to repair or replace the other person’s car or other personal property.

 While this sounds like a lot of money, if the accident is very serious, this might not be enough at all.